narengan/cis/iam.md

 This policy must be created and managed through the IAM manage page.

-Instance level access means that User A can give User B permission to Instance 1 out of the 10 instances present.
+Instance level access means that Bob can give Tony permission to Instance 1 out of the 10 instances present.
 User B is able to view all the domains in this instance.

+If Bob wants to give Writer or Manager to access the following, he needs to give instance level access:
+1. Load balancer - pools and monitors
+2. Firewall access rules
+2. Workers etc

+steps:
+In the manage IAM page:
+Create a writer/manger policy on the service instance cis-test-instance

 ## Manage IAM policies